Alien Sex Fiend

-Alien Sex Fiend are an English rock band, formed in London in 1982.
-The current lineup of the band consists of Nik Fiend and Mrs Fiend.
+Alien Sex Fiend is an English rock band, formed in London in 1982.
+The current lineup of the band consists of Nik Fiend and Mrs. Fiend.
 Five of the group's albums and 12 of their singles reached top 20 positions in the UK indie charts in the period up to 1987.

 History

 Alien Sex Fiend were formed by Nicholas Wade (Nik Fiend), Christine Wade (Mrs Fiend), David James (Yaxi Highrizer) and John Freshwater (Johnnie Ha Ha) in late 1982 at the Batcave club in London (where Nik worked).
 The band became known in the gothic scene for its dark, electronic industrial-leaning sound, heavy samples, loops, dub remixes and manic vocals.
 Nik Wade had previously been a member of the Alice Cooper-influenced bands the Earwigs and Mr & Mrs Demeanour, and later the punk band Demon Preacher (later known as the Demons).

 Alien Sex Fiend recorded a cassette (The Lewd, the Mad, the Ugly and Old Nick) with Youth of Killing Joke, which brought them to the attention of the UK music press, along with the appearance of their track "R.I.P." on the Batcave club compilation, The Batcave: Young Limbs and Numb Hymns 1983, released by London Records in 1983.

 They signed to the Cherry Red sub-label Anagram Records, releasing their first single, "Ignore the Machine", in August 1983.
 The single was immediately successful on the UK Independent Chart, reaching No. 6.
 Their debut studio album, Who's Been Sleeping in My Brain, was released by Anagram on 1 November 1983, followed by Acid Bath in 1984.
 They released the world's first 11" single, "E.S.T.
 (Trip to the Moon)", that October.

 The band also recorded two BBC Peel Sessions in 1984.
 At the May session, they recorded "Attack!!!", "Dead and Buried", "Ignore the Machine" and "Hee Haw"; at the August session, "In God We Trust", "E.S.T.
 (Trip to the Moon)" and "Boneshaker Baby".

 In October 1985, their third studio album Maximum Security reached No. 100 on the UK Albums Chart and remained there for the week of 12 October.
 They also had two top 100 singles with "Dead and Buried" in August 1984 (No. 91) and a reissued "Ignore the Machine" in March 1985 (No. 99).
 Throughout the early 1980s, their work was frequently in the UK Indie Chart and remained a fixture on American college radio.